meetzaveri/grommerce/README.md

 - Admin Dashboard Layout
 - Products Page new design
 - Functionality of adding, editing and deleting the product.

+### February 2019

+- Fix and Modularise the Code
+- Implement Apollo Server
+- Modularise Schema and Resolvers and stich them properly.

 ## Specializations